JeringTech/KeyValueStore/ReadMe.md

 Assert.Null(result);
 ```

-This library is a wrapper of [Microsoft's Faster key-value store](https://github.com/microsoft/FASTER) (Faster).
-Faster introduces a performant, lock-free concurrency system.
-This document
+This library is a wrapper of Microsoft's [Faster key-value store](https://github.com/microsoft/FASTER).
+Faster is a low-level key-value store that introduces a novel, lock-free concurrency system.
-requires a basic understanding of Faster.
+To use this library, you'll need a basic understanding of Faster.
 Refer to [Faster Basics](#faster-basics) for a quick primer and an overview of features this library provides on top of Faster.

-Should I use this library over plain Faster?
-There are disadvantages to this library:
+You might be wondering whether to use this library or plain Faster.
+This library has disadvantage:

 - `MixedStorageKVStore`, isn't as optimized as a custom `FasterKV` instance could be
-- Also, at present, it only wraps a subset of Faster's features (see [`MixedStorageKVSgtore.FasterKV](#TODO) and [manual Faster configuration](#advanced-configuration))
+- At present, it only wraps a subset of Faster's features

 That said, `MixedStorageKVStore`:

 - [Performs well](#performance) relative to non-Faster [alternatives](#alternatives)
 - Is [trivial to use](#usage)
-- Indirectly exposes most Faster features that it does not wrap
+- Indirectly exposes Faster features that it does not wrap (see [`MixedStorageKVStore.FasterKV](#mixedstoragekvstoretkey-tvalue-class) and [manual Faster configuration](#advanced-configuration))

-This library is decent for getting started with Faster.
+This library is decent way to get started with Faster.
 If/when performance bottlenecks in your applications surface, you can transition to custom `FasterKV` instances.

 ## Target Frameworks
 - .NET Standard 2.1